niveK77pur/midi-input.nvim/README.md

 # Features

+*NB: Bullet points with an arrow right after can be clicked on and expanded to show a **demo video**!*

 - All features from [lilypond-midi-input][lmi-features], reflected during inserting/replacing of notes
 - Respects vim modes (see `:h vim-modes`)
     - Notes are only inserted when in *Insert mode*